Weighing up your career or gap year options? Here are eight reasons why you should pack your bags and teach English overseas.

 Teaching abroad is one of the best ways to travel the world and earn money at the same time.

-Some people squeeze as much traveling as they can into weekends and vacation time during their teaching contract, while others complete their contract and travel afterwards.
+Some people squeeze as much traveling as they can into weekends and vacation time during their teaching stint, while others complete their contract and travel afterwards.
 Some do both!

 Seasoned English teachers, armed with experience and a hunger for travel, often ‘job hop’ from one country to the next.
 It’s a great way of seeing the world without breaking the bank.